tpepels/mystic_quest/README.md

 2. **Value Sources**: You can choose to use predefined value sources or create their own categories.
 They can also decide not to use a value source for specific fields, like IDs or counters.

-3. **Data Types**: You can specify the data type for each field according to their need, choosing from "int", "string", or "float".
+3. **Data Types**: You can specify the data type for each field according to their need, choosing from "int", "string", "datetime" or "float".

 4. **Optional Types**: You must specify one primary key for each entity, the best option is to set it to name: "id" with datatype "int".